 Genealogists will find that many families came through North Carolina – some stayed, others moved on, and a few returned.
 The information that Ms. Leary and other speakers provide will be useful to all researchers of southern states and their peoples.
 The text for this series is North Carolina Research Genealogy and Local History, Helen F. M. Leary, CG, FASG, Editor.
 It is available in the NCGS Store for purchase.

-The North Carolina Genealogical Society is delighted to present: Victor T. Jones, Jr, with discussion on the four major categories of North Carolina records that focus on children.
+The North Carolina Genealogical Society is delighted to present: J. Mark Lowe, CG, FUGA with discussion on the detailed and carefully-kept records of these religious Moravian people.

 Accurate Transcriptions for Historical Records Diane L. Richard, ME, MBA In this webinar, Diane L. Richard, editor of the NCGS Journal, will provide a virtual training for transcribing historical materials that are used in genealogical research and to produce publishable materials.
 The key element for transcribing documents is ACCURACY.
 This means writing what you see … Read more . . .